The SBID & The Cass School of Design Partnerhsip

 The design industry is constantly telling colleges and universities that they need graduates to be more ‘work ready’.
 However, as all interiors design professionals know, there is so much to cover and take in within the three short years of a BA (Hons) course.

 To find out more please visit:

-SBID has launched an exchange programme to create educational opportunities and professional exposure for interior design students from either side of the Atlantic.
+IN November 2012 SBID launched an exchange programme to create educational opportunities and professional exposure for interior design students from either side of the Atlantic.
 We are delighted to be working with the Bowling Green state University (Ohio, USA).

 Interior Design Study Abroad 4-20 May 2013: London, Paris, Barcelona, lead by professor Ashutosh Sohoni.

 - Intern and interact with European Interior Designers

 -Visit world-renowned Art Galleries and Museums